cloudysio/cloudysio/README.md

   * I don't like Windows but still have to use it daily
   * I don't go to collage yet ( Just passed High School )
   * My another Github account for fun stuff ( https://github.com/cloudysio1 )
+  * I like Hackintosh ( I use it everyday on my windows laptop )